alexgagnon/site-starter/README.md

-# Node Starter
+# Site Starter

-Starter repo for Node.JS apps.

-- wireit - script manager
-- typescript - static typing
-- vite-node - running typescript files directly
-- eslint & typescript-eslint - linting
-- prettier & editorconfig - formatting
-- vitest - unit testing using vite config
-- husky & lint-staged - commit control
-- pino - logging
-- opentelemetry (OTel) - telemetry

-NOTES:

-- Make sure you redact PII using pino's redact option in src/configs/logger.ts
-- Prettier will use configurations from the .editorconfig file.
-- You must require `pino-debug` before the process starts to initialize it correctly.
-For more options see [here](https://github.com/pinojs/pino-debug).
-- OTel still has limited support for ESM, so results may vary depending on what you're trying to instrument.
+A template used to quickly create high-performance websites using (Astro)[https://astro.build] and (Ferment UI)[https://github.com/ferment-ui].

+## Setup

+In order for things to work correctly, you must setup the project with the following rules:

+- raw files like non-optimized svgs and non-subsetted/compressed font files fo into `./raw/svg/` and `./raw/fonts/`, respectively
+  - calling `npm run fonts:subset` will optimize/compress them and create new files in `./public/fonts/`
+  - calling `npm run svg:optimize` will optimize SVGs and create new files in `./public/svg/`
+  - calling `npm run svg:spritemap` will convert items in folders under `./public/svg/sprites/{name}/*` into single sprite maps in `./public/sprites/{name}.svg`

 ## Usage

 Scripts are controlled using Wireit, which includes features like script dependencies, automatic cleaning of output folders, caching, and a watch mode.
 If you make substantial changes to the project structure, you may need to update the `files` and/or `outputs` properties of the wireit tasks, otherwise the caching won't work as expected.
 See [the wireit docs](https://github.com/google/wireit/blob/main/README.md) for more details.

+Prettier is used for formatting (note that it can fallback to using .editorconfig if the file is present and a matching rule in prettier is not defined).

 ESLint has been augmented with typescript-eslint with Type Information mode activated for extra linting powers.

-When you commit, Husky runs Lint-Staged, which will run both ESLint and Prettier in "check" mode.
-If it fails, you need to correct the errors in the staged files (can often be done with `npm run format -- --write` and/or `npm run lint -- --fix`).
+When you commit, Husky runs Lint-Staged, which will run Prettier (with --write option) and ESLint in that order.
+If it fails, you need to correct the errors in the staged files.

-When deploying, the only files that are needed are those in `dist`, `package.json`, and potentially `ecosystem.config.cjs` if using `pm2` for process management.
+Deploy using Wrangler.
+The only files that should be needed are those in `dist`.